 Open a presentation you recently worked on: In Keynote, choose File > Open Recent (from the File menu at the top of your screen).
 Keynote shows up to the last ten presentations you opened.

 Open a presentation stored somewhere other than your Mac (such as iCloud Drive): In Keynote, choose File > Open (from the File menu at the top of your screen).
 In the dialog, click a location in the sidebar on the left, or click the pop-up menu at the top of the dialog, then choose the location where the presentation is saved.
 Double-click the presentation to open it.

 When you open a Keynote presentation that uses fonts not installed on your computer, a missing font notification appears briefly at the top of the presentation.
 In the notification, click Show and choose a replacement font.
 You can use Font Book, available in the Applications folder on your Mac, to install fonts you purchase or download.

 Note: Some themes aren’t downloaded to your computer until you choose them or open a presentation that uses one.
 If your connection is slow or you’re offline when this happens, placeholder images and slide backgrounds in the presentation may appear at a lower resolution until you’re online again or the theme finishes downloading.

 You can have more than one Keynote presentation open at a time.
 When you work in multiple presentations, it’s helpful to open them in tabs rather than in separate windows—that way, you can move between them by clicking the tabs in the tab bar.

-Choose Apple menu > System Preferences, then click Dock.
+macOS 12 or earlier: Choose Apple menu > System Preferences, then click General.

-Click the “Prefer tabs when opening documents” pop-up menu, then choose Always.
+Click the “Prefer tabs” pop-up menu, then choose “always” or “in full screen.”

 This setting applies not just to Keynote, but also to documents in other applications such as TextEdit, Numbers, and Pages.